Frequently asked questions about school and welfare services

 - Team leader.
 The school manager appoints the solution team's leader.

-- There are 2-3 representatives from the primary school, a representative from the after-school program, and a representative from the Department of Education & Youth.
+- There are 2-3 representatives from the primary school, a representative of recreational activities, and a representative from the Department of Education & Youth.
 School work representatives can be the school manager, special education director, division head in school, special education teacher, school counselor, or developmental therapist.
-The representative of the after-school program can be the head of the after-school center and/or community center.
+The representative of the recreational activity can be the head of the after-school program and/or youth center.
 School service representatives can be behavior counselors or educational consultants.

-- The team leader then invites others as needed , such as a school nurse, school psychologist, youth counselor, social worker, division head for children or youth work in the after-school program or a consulting developmental therapist for the recreational activities as appropriate.
+- The team leader then invites others as needed, such as a school nurse, school psychologist, youth counselor, social worker, division head for children or youth work in the recreational activity or a consulting developmental therapist for the recreational activities as appropriate.

 What is a student-protection council?